cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

 The problem with this question is that this type of conditional control flow ends up being non-deterministic.
 This means it's impossible for a script (or robot), to follow it 100% consistently.

 In general, there are only a handful of very specific situations where you *can* create control flow.
-Asking to recover from errors is actually just asking for another `if/else` control flow.
+Asking to recover from errors is actually the same as asking for another `if/else` control flow.

 With that said, as long as you are aware of the potential pitfalls with control flow, it is possible to do this in Cypress!